 Professor Langdana is a professor in the Finance and Economics Department at Rutgers Business School and is also the director of the globally ranked and highly regarded Rutgers Executive MBA Program.
 Dr. Langdana was recently interviewed by The Wall Street Journal where he discusses how the Rutgers EMBA program evolves constantly to meet the changing needs and demands of the global executive workplace.
 He has been director since 1997.

 He currently teaches Macroeconomic Policy as well as International Trade and Global Macropolicy in the EMBA program at Rutgers Business School.
 In addition to his role at Rutgers, Prof. Langdana has taught extensively in China, Singapore, and France as well as in Iceland and India.
 All of his courses have a genuinely global outlook.

 His lectures integrate solid theory with actual ongoing developments in the global economy.
-Some topics in the macroeconomics course include the current US budget and trade deficits and the capital inflows that finance them, Fed policy following the Modern Monetary Theory during Covid and in the Post-Covid Era, the Biden Stimulus plan and its effect on upcoming inflation, the Eurozone economies post-Brexit and recent soft-landings in the emerging economies, the dollar-yuan peg and Chinese monetary policy.
-The trade class covers topics such as outsourcing, US R&D and intellectual property violation, the outlook on trade and employment, the emergence of Africa, the current status of the global Tariff Wars, and exchange rate dynamics in Europe, China, India and the US.
+Some topics in the macroeconomics course include the current US post-Covid budget deficits and the capital inflows that finance them, Fed policy following the Modern Monetary Theory during Covid and in the Post-Covid Era, the Biden Stimulus plan and its effect on upcoming inflation, the Eurozone economies post-Brexit and recent soft-landings in the emerging economies.
+The trade class covers topics such as outsourcing, inshoring, US R&D and intellectual property violation, the outlook on trade and employment, the emergence of Africa, the current status of the global Tariff Wars, and exchange rate dynamics in Europe, China, India and the US.

 Ph.D., Virginia Tech; Economics